Yvonne

 Please contact me to book in.

-We work together - with movement, breath, guided meditation and self-inquiry - to gently support change, inner growth and healing.
-Practices are thoughtfully tailored to fit into your daily life and support your wellbeing.
+In yoga therapy we work together one-to-one - with movement, breath, guided meditation and self-inquiry - to gently support change, growth and healing.

 You might consider yoga therapy to: